Stan-Feng/WebPerformance-Notes/README.md

 ## Web Performance Notes
 This is all about web performance.
-Notes taken from FrontEnd Master(https://frontendmasters.com) The course demonstrated by Kyle Simpson(https://github.com/getify).
+Notes taken from [FrontEnd Master](https://frontendmasters.com) The course demonstrated by [Kyle Simpson](https://github.com/getify).

 ## Make Performance a Priority
 #### Performance Golden Rule